arstream/Network-Programming-with-Go/security/symmetric_key_encryption.md

 }
 ```

 Blowfish is not in the Go 1 distribution.
-Instead it is on the http://code.google.com/p/ site.
-You have to install it by running "go get" in a directory where you have source that needs to use it.
+You have to install it by running `go get golang.org/x/crypto/blowfish ` in a directory where you have source that needs to use it.